-Online video consumption is growing year by year, with data from Syndacast anticipating that by 2017 it will make up 74 percent of all Internet traffic.
+Online video consumption is growing year by year, with data from Syndacast anticipating that it will make up 74 percent of all Internet traffic.
 Any business that ignores video risks getting left behind.
 Even though the thought of creating videos can be daunting, it is possible to get started with no experience, some basic equipment, and a simple idea.
 Video is not going anywhere, so every business should be considering how to integrate it into their marketing plan.

 Start with Basic Equipment

 You may be tempted to invest a lot of money in the latest equipment, but this is rarely necessary when you are just starting.
 It is worth investing in a microphone and camera to ensure excellent sound and picture quality, and you can find many deals on quality models.
 As you progress, lighting, editing software, and cloud hosting can make life easier, but you can make acceptable videos with only your camera phone if necessary.

 Many marketers have found success with video content curation.
 It is possible to keep track of trending videos, post them to your own site with full attribution, and let your own audience know about it.
 While video curation can be effective, it is hard to stand out when you have nothing unique to offer.
 Unique content also helps an audience get to know you, your business and your products.
 By creating your own content, you will be more likely to get people to return to your site for updates and eventually to develop a bond with you.

 Like most other forms of marketing, video requires that you be consistent.
 You may not get the results you anticipate from your first few videos, but gradually more people will start subscribing and watching.
 A consistent schedule will benefit your viewers while it helps you get into the practice of creating new content.
 You should never choose quantity over quality, but you should seek the fine balance that allows you to deliver regular videos for an eager audience.